13078326j/Tut12-Group2/README.md

 - Identify stakeholders

 Week 2 (Ideation using the above, i.e. using Stages 1 and 2 of the design thinking process.
 200-300 word reflections and brainstormed ideas; stating any assumptions made.)
-●	Create a blacklog.
+-Create a blacklog.
 This needs to be prioritized.
-●	The backlog is created and this needs to be managed using issues in Github i.e., issues are progressively “closed” as the project gets done.
+-The backlog is created and this needs to be managed using issues in Github i.e., issues are progressively “closed” as the project gets done.
 The commit that closes each issue should be clearly stated.

 Week 3 = Prototyping and models
 Iteratively complete: